What is endometriosis?

 Endometriosis is a common condition that occurs when the cells of the endometrium, which normally line the inside of the uterus, are found outside the uterus.
 These cells can be located in the ovaries, the wall of the uterus, the fallopian tubes, or anywhere in the abdominal area.

-Other symptoms include irregular or heavy periods, as well as episodes of intense abdominal pain associated with the condition.
-Despite the symptoms, there are many silent cases of endometriosis that do not cause noticeable discomfort, making diagnosis more difficult.
+Other symptoms may include irregular or heavy menstrual cycles, and episodes of intense lower abdominal pain linked to the condition.
+However, there are also many silent cases of endometriosis, where no obvious discomfort is present, making diagnosis more challenging.

 Endometriosis and Infertility